-In connection with our efforts to seek approval of our MGuard Prime by the U.S. Food and Drug Administration, we filed an IDE application with the U.S. Food and Drug Administration during the summer of 2012 in order to conduct a pivotal trial.
+In connection with our efforts to seek approval of our MGuard Prime EPS by the U.S. Food and Drug Administration, we filed an IDE application with the U.S. Food and Drug Administration during the summer of 2012 in order to conduct a pivotal trial.
 On April 19, 2013, we received an approval with conditions from the U.S. Food and Drug Administration for our IDE application, which allowed us to initiate enrollment in the trial.
 This trial, which we refer to as the "MASTER II trial," was expected to be a multi-center, randomized study, consisting of up to 1,114 patients suffering from STEMI throughout 35 sites in the U.S. and an additional 35 sites in Europe.
 The MASTER II trial was designed to have two co-primary end points: superiority in complete ST-resolution and non-inferiority in death and target vessel myocardial infarction.
-In addition, a sub-study was planned to assess the effect of MGuard on infarct size, as measured by magnetic resonance imaging, and an additional sub-study was to be conducted to assess the late lumen loss, measured at 13 months.
-We successfully enrolled 310 patients in the trial prior to suspending enrollment in April 2014 due to manufacturing process changes in connection with the voluntary field correction action.
-In October 2014, as noted above, we elected to discontinue enrollment in the MASTER II trial in its current form, and MASTER II will no longer be a U.S. Food and Drug registration trial.
+In addition, a sub-study was planned to assess the effect of MGuard Prime EPS on infarct size, as measured by magnetic resonance imaging, and an additional sub-study was to be conducted to assess the late lumen loss, measured at 13 months.
+We successfully enrolled 310 patients in the trial prior to suspending enrollment in April 2014 due to manufacturing process changes in connection with the voluntary field correction action, pending a review by the U.S. Food and Drug Administration of the manufacturing improvements to the MGuard Prime EPS.
+The U.S. Food and Drug Administration approved the re-commencement of the MASTER II trial in October 2014.
+However, we elected to discontinue enrollment in the MASTER II trial in its current form, in light of current market conditions moving toward the use of drug-eluting stents over bare-metal stents, and MASTER II will no longer be a U.S. Food and Drug registration trial.
 Notwithstanding the discontinuance of the enrollment for the MASTER II trial, the preliminary analysis of the 30-day end point data from the 310 patients enrolled prior to the suspension of the enrollment is encouraging.
-We intend to continue to follow these 310 MASTER II trial and the MASTER II trial in the first calendar quarter of 2015.
+We intend to continue to follow these 310 MASTER II trial patients for one year from time of enrollment.
+The 30 day results from the MASTER II Trial were presented at the International Conference for Innovations in Cardiovascular Systems ("ICI") meeting in Tel-Aviv, Israel in 2014.
+There were no significant differences in procedural and clinical endpoints, most likely due to the small group size which is too small to find any statistical differences.